codeplusdev/vscode-ai-coding-helper/README.md

 # CodePlusDev VS AI Coding Helper README

-This is the README for the extension "CodePlusDev VS AI Coding Helper", a powerful tool designed to enhance your coding experience by integrating AI-powered code suggestions directly into Visual Studio Code.
+"CodePlusDev VS AI Coding Helper" is a powerful tool designed to enhance your coding experience by integrating AI-powered code suggestions directly into Visual Studio Code.
 This extension leverages OpenAI's GPT services to provide code enhancements or additions based on the context you provide through a dedicated prompt box.
 This new method allows for a more seamless and efficient way to receive coding suggestions, whether you are improving existing code or starting from scratch.

 ## Features